-For the majority of our projects, GV must acquire land or the rights to develop mitigation in order to complete restoration to satisfy our clients’ specific needs.
-Land acquisition can occur in a number of ways depending upon the needs of the owner and the potential of the site to generate ecological asset value.
-We work with land owners to assess their needs and evaluate the maximum potential for the property both ecologically and economically.
+For the majority of our projects, we acquire land or the rights to develop mitigation on a given property, in order to complete restoration that satisfy our clients’ needs.
+Land acquisition can happen a number of different ways, depending upon the needs of the owner and the potential of the site to generate ecological asset value.

-Land owners may choose to donate land for the purposes of ecological restoration and future conservation.
-This option may be accomplished by donating fee title or placing a conservation easement on the subject property or a portion thereof.
-High net worth owners may potentially be interested in donating a property to generate capital gains offsets or other tax benefits.
-A major corporation with surplus property looking to establish regulatory good will, charitable contributions or enhance their balance sheet also may want to consider donating their land for this purpose.
+Donation: Landowners can choose to donate acreage for the purposes of ecological restoration and future conservation by donating fee title or placing a conservation easement on all or a portion of the property.
+High-net worth owners may also be interested in donating their property to generate capital gains offsets or other tax benefits.
+For corporations with surplus property, a charitable contribution of land bolsters goodwill in the community and comes with solid tax benefits.

-Another option in place of a donation is a bargain sale in which owners who may require some “cash out” for the land coupled with capital gains, tax or charitable contribution benefits sell their land at a reduced price.
+Bargain Sale: An alternative is a bargain sale that lets property owner’s cash out their land quickly.
 This may be an option for major corporations that need to address shareholder scrutiny by taking value in the form of tax benefits as well as some monetary return.

-Market rate purchase of a property is based upon regional demand and potential value including credit or ecological asset yield.
+Market Rate Acquisition: Market rate purchase of a property is based on regional demand and potential value including credit or ecological asset yield.

-In a License Agreement, the owner retains fee title but grants permission to GreenVest to develop mitigation on the subject site or a portion thereof.
-This approval or permission is called a “License”, is carefully drafted to protect both parties.
-This option can provide a combination of ownership rights/benefits coupled with “cash out” or tax, capital gains and/or charitable contribution benefits.
+License Agreement: Under a License Agreement, the owner retains fee title but grants permission to us to develop mitigation on the site or a portion of it.
+This approval or permission is called a license, and is carefully drafted to protect both parties.
+This option provides a combination of ownership rights/benefits along with cash out or tax, capital gains and/or charitable contribution benefits.